paulloy/msp4-brazen-mma/README.md

 1. To install all python module requirements, enter the following command into your terminal:
     - `pip3 install -r requirements.txt`

 ## Credits

 ### Media

 The following images were sourced from:
 - [Burning-Coals.gif](https://scitechdaily.com/images/Burning-Coals.gif)

 - [Home Page Hero Image](https://www.verywellfit.com/thmb/rYgOA5OFD9-eca1GmrnS8g4NJis=/3000x2002/filters:no_upscale():max_bytes(150000):strip_icc()/heavy-bag-work-mrbig_photography-58f7d4f75f9b581d5982bd51.jpg)

+- Icons used on this website were sourced from [Font Awesome](https://fontawesome.com/)

 ### Content

 - Wireframes were developed using [JustInMind](https://www.justinmind.com/)

 - Additional fonts used in this project were acquired from [Google Fonts](https://fonts.google.com/)

 - The image at the top of this README was produced on [Am I Responsive?](http://ami.responsivedesign.is/)

+- Products where sourced from [VIEW PRODUCT SOURCES](PRODUCTS.md)

+- Message Toasts were sourced from [Toastr](https://codeseven.github.io/toastr/#:~:text=toastr%20is%20a%20Javascript%20library,Growl%20type%20non%2Dblocking%20notifications.&text=The%20goal%20is%20to%20create,can%20be%20customized%20and%20extended.)

+- Carousels were sourced from [Flickity](https://github.com/metafizzy/flickity)

+### Acknowledgements

+- Thanks to [The Code Institute](https://codeinstitute.net/) for my coding lessons.
+- Thanks to my friends and family for beta testing my website, and providing valuable feedback.
+- Thanks to my mentor Caleb for his help with deploying my project.

 ### Books I read
 - [The Elements of User Experience: User-Centered Design for the Web - Jesse James Garrett](https://www.amazon.co.uk/Elements-User-Experience-User-Centered-Design/dp/0735712026)